bbauska/TUMx-DWAPNx/README.md

 there is also

-an event that gets fired as soon as the request successfully has

-transferred all the data from the backend and that&apos;s the one

-we&apos;ll be looking at.
+an event that gets fired as soon as the request successfully has transferred all the data from the backend and that&apos;s the one we&apos;ll be looking at.
 We can define the onload event now.
-What we&apos;re doing here

-is basically find a function that gets called every time the request is done

-loading data from the backend.
-And now we can create a new variable called

-response that will hold the data sent from the back-end.
-To access it, we need to

-access the request.
-In this case, we can access access this with the this keyword

-and then we&apos;ll get the responseText.
+What we&apos;re doing here is basically find a function that gets called every time the request is done loading data from the backend.
+And now we can create a new variable called response that will hold the data sent from the back-end.
+To access it, we need to access the request.
+In this case, we can access access this with the this keyword and then we&apos;ll get the responseText.
 So, that&apos;s all that we need.

-However, this response text, as it says, is a string and in our case, because we

-know the API is sending JSON data, this text is actually a JSON string.
+However, this response text, as it says, is a string and in our case, because we know the API is sending JSON data, this text is actually a JSON string.

-So, what we need to do to use it as a JavaScript object, is we need to do

-JSON.parse(this.responseText).
-And now here, is where we find what we

-actually want to do with the data.
-In this first video, we&apos;re not going to do

-anything with it.
-The next one, we&apos;re gonna transform it in a way that we can

-use it with D3 later on, but for now, let&apos;s just log it to the console, so we

-can take a look at it.
+So, what we need to do to use it as a JavaScript object, is we need to do JSON.parse(this.responseText).
+And now here, is where we find what we actually want to do with the data.
+In this first video, we&apos;re not going to do anything with it.
+The next one, we&apos;re gonna transform it in a way that we can use it with D3 later on, but for now, let&apos;s just log it to the console, so we can take a look at it.
 That&apos;s all we need to define here.

-The third step and the final step of sending an HTTP request is, we need to instantiate

-it using the open function.
-We need the open function to know what kind of HTTP request

-type we are sending.
+The third step and the final step of sending an HTTP request is, we need to instantiate it using the open function.
+We need the open function to know what kind of HTTP request type we are sending.
 We will be sending a get request.
-You will also have to define the

-URL that we&apos;re sending request to.
-In our case, we are

-staying in the same domain that we are running currently.
+You will also have to define the URL that we&apos;re sending request to.
+In our case, we are staying in the same domain that we are running currently.
 So, on the localhost:3000.

-So, obviously, those define the route on that domain for the API

-and on the endpoints relationships.
-And the server is defined, if there is a get

-request coming to that route, it&apos;ll return the relationship data.
-And, finally,

-we have to send it off.
+Obviously, those define the route on that domain for the API and on the endpoints relationships.
+And the server is defined, if there is a get request coming to that route, it&apos;ll return the relationship data.
+And, finally, we have to send it off.
 That&apos;s it.
-It&apos;s all we need to get data from the

-backend using HTTP request in JavaScript.
-The native way, no external libraries are
+It&apos;s all we need to get data from the backend using HTTP request in JavaScript.
+The native way, no external libraries are needed.

-needed.
-So, let&apos;s get back to our browser, reload the page and click the button

-again.
-As you can see, we get returned an array of objects and if we look a bit

-closer, these objects are relationships of characters.
-So, we have an object that

-has a couple of attributes.
-Some of them are for internal use of the API and here

-are the interesting bits, which is the source of the interaction and the target

-of the interactions, or two characters, and the weight as well.
+Let&apos;s get back to our browser, reload the page and click the button again.
+As you can see, we get returned an array of objects and if we look a bit closer, these objects are relationships of characters.
+So, we have an object that has a couple of attributes.
+Some of them are for internal use of the API and here are the interesting bits, which is the source of the interaction and the target of the interactions, or two characters, and the weight as well.
 And, these are all

 different interactions.
 So, that&apos;s it for this video.
 In the next